 'The first step in treatment protocol was to "call the musician"'

-At the Temple of Asclepius – 4th Century BC, the first temple of healing in ancient Greece (pictured, photo by Davide Mauro) – the first step in treatment protocol was to 'call the musician!'
+And the principles of the interrelationship between music and medicine were manifested at that time (the 4th Century BC) in the protocols of the Temple of Asclepius, the first temple of healing in ancient Greece (pictured, photo by Davide Mauro).
+Upon entry, the first step in treatment protocol for any patient was to 'call the musician!'
 Doctors were summoned only after musicians played the right kind of music to patients more amenable to their ministrations.

-It is my fervent hope that our collective connectionological sensibilities that make for a greater understanding of the healing mechanisms within music and medicine (as well as their potential synergy will continue to evolve to a point…where they were 2,500 years ago.
+It is my fervent hope that our collective connectionological sensibilities that make for a greater understanding of the healing mechanisms within music and medicine (as well as the synergy of the use of both modalities) will continue to evolve to a point…where they were 2,500 years ago.

 So this blog is about sharing my musico-physicianly fumblings as I try to further discover, understand and even apply the principles of connectionology.
 Perhaps in the end, we are all ‘connectionologists', given that one of the downsides of being human appears to be that of ‘disconnection, of being ‘fishes out of water’ that paradoxically inhabit the same ocean.